 - Share scores: Control whether you display scores from another score set to reviewers on this score set.
 See more about displaying score matrixes to reviewers.

-- Slideshow and Display: choose if you want to create a slideshow for all media in the application and choose to show/hide application and applicant name.
+- Slideshow and Display: choose if you want to create a slideshow for all media in the application and choose to show/hide the application and applicant name.
 You can also choose to include scoring boxes on the reviewer PDF.

 Create reviewing panels

-- Go to Reviewing > Panels
+- In the Manage workspace, go to Reviewing > Settings > Panels

 - Create a New panel